3dgep/input/README.md

 The [`Gamepad`](inc/input/Gamepad.hpp) class can be used as a singleton class, or if you find it more convenient to create an instance of a `Gamepad` object with an associated player ID.

-The `Gampad` class provides the following functions:
+The `Gamepad` class provides the following functions:

 - `static Gamepad::State getState( int playerId, DeadZoneMode deadZoneMode )`: Get the current gamepad state for the player at index `playerId`.
 - `static bool setVibration( int playerId, float leftMotor, float rightMotor, float leftTrigger, float rightTrigger )`: Set the controller vibration (rumble).
 Note: The GLFW backend does not support controller vibration.